 A different visiting artist is brought in each week to assist and mentor program participants.
 Visiting artists are available four to five hours per day for group and one-on-one consultations.
 The opportunities for interaction and collaboration have the potential to produce outstanding, creative results.
 Performance and recording opportunities are also available.

 A personal studio space to work from is provided and available 24 hours a day.
 Production spaces are shared among all participants in the residency.
 Scholarship is available.

 Open to applicants worldwide, this residency is an opportunity to create without the daily stresses of life.
 The program is ideal for individual musicians, ensembles, bands, composers, and music researchers to spend focused time working on a specific project; creating new works; preparing for concerts, auditions or competitions; or exploring and researching innovative ideas.

 Participants should be comfortable working autonomously in an unstructured environment to benefit the most from the program.
 Musicians at all levels are encouraged to apply.

 The Artistic Associate may come from any musical background, but will have a wide-ranging knowledge and interest in a variety of musical genres.
 You must apply with a specific project and will be asked to submit a letter of intent specifically for the Artistic Associate role at the end of the application process.
 A phone interview will be scheduled for the shortlisted candidates.

 Residency length can vary within the prescribed program dates.
-All residencies must begin on a Monday and last for a minimum of two weeks up to a maximum of six weeks.
-Musicians wishing to apply for other Banff Musicians in Residence programs (Early Fall, Winter) will have to indicate program preference and/or reason for a longer stay at the time of application.
+All residencies must begin on a Monday and last for a minimum of two weeks to a maximum of six weeks.
+Musicians wishing to apply for other Banff Musicians in Residence programs (Early Fall, Winter) must indicate their program preference and/or reason for a longer stay at the time of application.